Want to see a professional customer journey mapping tool in action? Request a demo session with sales!

 “The other extreme is that so many services are abruptly shifting to being delivered online through teleconference or video conference.”

-So we have a whole spectrum of people that are now trying to figure out how to use this technology to meet with doctors and healthcare workers.
+So, we have a whole spectrum of people now trying to figure out how to use this technology to meet with doctors and healthcare workers.

 That onboarding process for how they get connected and set up, and how to do that in a way that leaves them feeling safe and secure, is critical.
-So I think that both the onboarding part and retention part when it comes to behavior change or longer-term modifications are essential to think about.
+So, I think that both the onboarding and retention parts regarding behavior change or longer-term modifications are essential to consider.

-How do you capture both patient and provider perspectives within the same map, or do you build separate maps for them?
+How do you capture patient and provider perspectives within the same map or build separate maps for them?

 It depends on the goal of the illustration.
-What are we trying to articulate through that journey map that can play into whether or not we do show multiple perspectives?
+What are we trying to articulate through that journey map that can play into whether we show multiple perspectives?

-We have done some maps in the past that have shown both the patient and the provider's experiences because by doing that, sometimes you can see opportunities where they both have a really coinciding low point.
+We have done some maps in the past that have shown both the patient and the provider's experiences, because by doing that, sometimes you can see opportunities where they both have a coinciding low point.

-And you realize that if you could do something to improve that low point for both of them, something that impacts both of their experiences in a positive way.
+You realize that if you could do something to improve that low point for both of them, it would positively impact both of their experiences.
 Another thing to consider is an opportunity where they both have a high point.

 Maybe something can be done to make that high point even higher, which would have a positive boost of both of their experiences.
 So it's helpful to see some of those intersections between them to understand possible opportunities.
 But it does depend on the goal behind that visualization and the story you're trying to tell with that journey map.